 While it looks totally different this year, September still heralds the start of the school year and a season that we associate with learning.
-To that end, we want to share some reading recommendations from some of our team members and home care agency clients – books that have helped shape and elevate their views of older adults, advanced their brand and vision, and improved the way we serve those who are aging and their loved ones.
+To that end, we want to share some reading recommendations from some of our team members and senior home care agency clients – books that have helped shape and elevate their views of older adults, advanced their brand and vision, and improved the way we serve those who are aging and their loved ones.

 We invite you to pour a cup of coffee and settle in with these top ten picks: